 Probiotics have been the talk of the town lately in the media world and come with all kinds of claims like improved digestion, better immune function, reduced inflammation, increased diversity and more.
-We’ll get into all of this and more in future blogs but today I want to tackle a question that I hear ALL the time – “how can I best support my gut while I’m taking antibiotics?”
+We’ll get into all of this and more in future blogs but today I want to discuss the impact of antibiotics on gut health and answer a question that I hear ALL the time – “how can I best support my gut while I’m taking antibiotics?”

 The Impact of Antibiotics on Gut Health

 First off, what are antibiotics and what is the impact of antibiotics on gut health?
 Antibiotics are medications prescribed by doctors that are used to treat many types of bacterial infections.
 They work by targeting and killing bacteria.
 Inside of our gastrointestinal tract, especially in our large intestine (colon), we house all kinds of bacteria that contribute to the digestion and absorption of food particles – these bacteria are essential to having good digestion and regular bowel movements!
 They also contribute to MANY other aspects of our health including contributing to a strong immune system.

 Unfortunately, antibiotics can also target and kill our healthy bacteria.
 This can commonly lead to antibiotic-associated diarrhea – a super uncomfortable experience when you’re already feeling down from an infection!
 (1) However, antibiotics are essential when prescribed by a doctor.
 So, if you need to take an antibiotic, you should also know how to support your gut during antibiotic use and how to restore gut health after antibiotics.